 Gas and bloating are more than annoying and embarrassing.
 They can be signs of more serious underlying conditions.
-Dr. Treyzon helps patients in and around the Cedars Sinai Medical Towers, Los Angeles, CA, area identify the causes of their gas and bloating so they can get the most appropriate care based on their unique needs.
+Dr. Treyzon helps patients in and around the Cedars Sinai Medical Towers, Los Angeles and Santa Monica, CA, area identify the causes of their gas and bloating so they can get the most appropriate care based on their unique needs.

 Digestive problems of gas usually present in one or more of three ways:

 Gas is caused by either swallowed air and/or as a consequence of the normal breakdown of food by harmless bacteria into forms that can be used by the body.
 Although gas is not usually indicative of a serious problem, it can be a symptom of an underlying issue, including irritable bowel syndrome (IBS), small intestinal bacterial overgrowth (SIBO), inflammatory bowel disease, gallbladder problems, GERD, and food allergies or food intolerances, to name a few.
 In a few cases, bloating may also be related to a blockage in the bowel that prevents the normal passage of gas.